 - a) Does not apply as the outflow will be located above mean high water elevation and minimal to no passage of aquatic organisms is anticipated; - b) Installation of the outlet via trench excavation and backfilling will be done during dry weather and low tidal conditions and is expected to be completed in one work day.
 Appropriate erosion controls will be installed surrounding the work area during outlet installation to protect water quality downslope and removed following stabilization of the work area.
 All disturbed areas associated with the outfall will be stabilized with rip rap stone or erosion control blanket prior to the end of the work day. - c) The bank restoration shall be constructed and landscaped to conform with existing bank conditions on either side of the outlet installation.
 The face of the bank shall be stabilized with rip rap conforming to the existing rip rap in place on either side of the outlet installation.
 The top of bank will be seeded and covered with erosion control blanket to re-establish the vegetative buffer between the public walking trail and the rocky shore.
-The restored area will be monitored and replanted/reseeded as necessary to ensure at least 75% successful establishment of vegetation after 2 growing seasons along the top of bank. - Cross section and specifications of the proposed stone rip rap apron to be installed at the stormwater drainage system outlet is provided in Exhibit 5 - Sheet XXXX - e) Maintenance and repairs shall be done on an as need basis.
-Should need for repairs arise, work will be done during dry weather and low tidal conditions to protect the water quality of the adjacent tidal waters. - f) No large groundwater withdrawal will be required for the proposed work. - No cofferdam shall be required as the outlet will be located above mean high water elevation and installation will be done during dry weather and low tidal conditions.
+The restored area will be monitored and replanted/reseeded as necessary to ensure at least 75% successful establishment of vegetation after 2 growing seasons along the top of bank. - d) Cross section and specifications of the proposed stone rip rap apron to be installed at the stormwater drainage system outlet is provided in Exhibit 5 Sheets C-504 Detail 2 - e) Maintenance and repairs shall be done on an as need basis.
+Should need for repairs arise, work will be done during dry weather and low tidal conditions to protect the water quality of the adjacent tidal waters. - f) No large groundwater withdrawal will be required for the proposed work. - a) No AoT permit is required as the work will qualify under Env-Wq 1503.03 General Permit by Rule. - b) No cofferdam shall be required as the outlet will be located above mean high water elevation and installation will be done during dry weather and low tidal conditions.

 Env-Wt 516.04 Design and Construction Requirements for Intake and Outflow Structures.
-In addition to meeting the applicable design and construction requirements of Env-Wt 307, an intake or outflow project shall be designed to: Commented [EO4]: Need to provide a cross-section of the proposed stone rip rap apron in the construction plans along with specifications of materials to be used.
+In addition to meeting the applicable design and construction requirements of Env-Wt 307, an intake or outflow project shall be designed to:

-- a) The outflow will be located above mean high water elevation regular entrainment of aquatic organisms unlikely. - b) The outflow will be installed on a bank with a slope less than 25%; - c) Highly concentrated flow is not anticipated from the outflow as it drains a relatively small area.
+- a) The outflow will be located above mean high water elevation regular entrainment of aquatic organisms unlikely. - b) The outflow will be installed on a bank with a slope that exceeds 25% that is currently stabilized with rip rap.
+The slope will be re-stabilized with rip rap following installation of the outflow. - c) Highly concentrated flow is not anticipated from the outflow as it drains a relatively small area.
 Additionally, a rip rap apron shall be installed at the outlet to prevent erosion. - d) Installation of the rip rap will be done at low tide conditions; - e) The proposed work will not be done in flow water. - f) There is no potential for channel constriction due to the installation of this outflow; - Restoration plans conform with bank stabilization criteria under Env-Wt 514 and shoreland standards for native species revegetation and species composition pursuant to Env-Wq 1412.05; and - h) No brook floater mussels or dwarf wedge mussels were identified in the NHB Data Check.